elibroftw/blog.elijahlopez.ca/content/posts/cs-348-intro-to-database-management.md

 Step 2: check if all conflicting pairs (reads and writes for same attribute from different transactions) are in the same order (< or >).

+### Serial Execution HIstories

+For a given transaction history, a transactions operations must be consecutive and operations from different transactions may not be interleaved.

 ### SQL Isolation Levels

+## Indexing

+- Tables of a database are stored in blocks (containing multiple rows) on disks
+  - Caching is used (memory buffer pool, writing dirty blocks to disk)
+- Sequential reads are faster than random reads
+- Indexes can be used to reduce number of blocks read from possibly all to just a few to access a specific row
+- Indexes can be used to speed up the access of a range of rows
+- Primary keys are always indexed

+### Index Structure